-We have set ourselves robust Science-Based Targets - reducing total emissions by 21% for 2024 and 42% for 2029, with a long-term net zero target to be achieved by 2050.
+We have set ourselves robust Science-Based Targets - reducing Scope 1 & 2 emissions by 52% by 2029 and Scope 3 by 42%, with a long term net zero target to be achieved by 2050.

 Our focus on decarbonisation requires change in our behaviours and our operations.
 We have set up structures within the Group to drive this change with the creation of a Board level ESG Steering Committee to ensure carbon impact is factored into business decision making and a network of 22 supported environmental champions embedded within our Agencies driving behaviour change and sharing of best practice to accelerate our carbon transition journey.